sai09kumar/AutomateCodeReviews/Lab1.md

 ## Fourth Step

+In this lab step, you'll push all the new code to the nearly-empty CodeCommit repository, to simulate triggering a CodeGuru review.

 Navigate to 34.216.63.131:8080 in your browser.

 Note: This is the IP of an EC2 instance that can be found in the EC2 console.